chastik/WissKI/02_Session/03U-Drawio-to-WissKI-Paths.md

 # SODa WissKI-ISWC25 Bits

-Develop and implement your data model
+**DEVELOP AND IMPLEMENT YOUR DATA MODEL**

-From collection to diagram - understanding and explaining
+From diagram to paths - explaining and applying

-Unit 3 From draw.io to WissKi Pathbuilder
+Unit 3: From draw.io to WissKi Pathbuilder

-Duration: approx. 20 Min.
+Duration: ~ 20 Min.

 ---